Statistical screening workspace

 What the app relies on

-- U.S. Census TIGERweb Wisconsin county boundary geometry.
+- U.S. Census TIGERweb county or district boundary geometry where applicable.

 - Election Truth Alliance methodology pages for graph type names and screening concepts, not as a source of Wisconsin vote totals.